magento-devdocs/gatsby-doc-shell/README.md

-# gatsby-doc-site
+# Gatsby Doc Site project

-A documentation site built on top of Gatsby
+A documentation site template built on top of Gatsby.